hiltmon/hiltmon.com/source/_posts/2014-03-29-rebooting-omnifocus.markdown

 What a disaster.

-The automation dutifully created more tasks that I could handle.
+The automation dutifully created more tasks than I could handle.
 The Asana merge, which only imported projects and tasks assigned to me, created even more tasks.
 Before I knew it, my OmniFocus database was loaded full with too many tasks for me to get ahead of.
 And that was off-putting.

 And these tasks were not *mine*.
 The imported tasks from Asana felt were created by *other* people, because they were.
 Sure, they needed to be done, and needed to be tracked in Asana.
 All good.
 But they did not feel like *my* tasks.